saurabh/100-days-saurabhs-log/README.md

 **Today's Progress**: Completed the 3rd Project from javascript30.
 Done with hackerrank warmup exercies.

-**Thoughts**: Didn't even know CSS Variables were a thing.
+**Thoughts**: Was pretty tough to get started today.
+One of those days where you don't want to do anything and just sleep in.
+But I went through with it anyway, albiet a little lazily.
+Didn't know CSS Variables were a thing.
 Also this.dataset to fetch data attributes is neat.

 **Link to work**: [CSS variables](https://github.com/saurabh/Javascript30/tree/master/03%20-%20CSS%20Variables) | [View on Netlify](https://gallant-leakey-7bb80a.netlify.com)